29 May 2019

 You won’t find it on my LinkedIn profile, but for two years after my studies, I worked in a pop-up market fruit and vegetable stand.
 I started out working weekends, picking up shifts during the week when my schedule opened up.
 Eventually I was working six days a week selling produce at different weekly markets in Belgium.
 Now, as a marketing automation specialist, I no longer hawk cabbage and bananas for a living, but I’m constantly surprised finding parallels between my current work and my time spent in the market stalls.

 Great marketing is about understanding your customer and what they need.
-Smart marketing is knowing where to put your energy when you do know, and marketing automation is about maximizing that energy, making sure that you’re in the right place, at the right time, saying and doing the right things.
+Smart marketing is knowing further where to put your energy, and marketing automation is about maximizing that energy, making sure that you’re in the right place, at the right time, saying and doing the right things.
 Surprisingly (or not), as much as these principles guide the marketing automation strategy and flows I implement with my clients, they also helped me sell a whole lot of mangoes.

 In all cases, I need to know what conversation to be having with my customer or potential client.
 In marketing automation flows, I consider what phase of the buying process the customer is in, and tailor the approach to match.
 This makes natural sense to me because the same goes at the markets.